 Throughout the Caribbean and many Spanish-speaking countries, fried ripe plantains are served with meals mainly as a side dish or as a snack.
 For example, in the South American country of Guyana, fried plantains are traditionally served with the national dish, cook-up rice: rice, beans, and meat cooked with coconut milk.

-They are a staple food for developing countries throughout Africa, Southeast Asia, the Pacific Islands, the Caribbean, Central, and South America.
-Fried ripe plantains are made to go along with any dish, and in many cases, it is made and eaten daily.
+Cooking bananas, or plantains, come in two forms: unripe or green plantains, and ripe plantains.
+They are a staple food for nations throughout Africa, Southeast Asia, the Pacific Islands, the Caribbean, Central, and South America.
+Fried plantains are made to go along with any dish, and in many cases, they are made and eaten daily.

 Plantains of all varieties can be prepared in every way imaginable: steamed, boiled, grilled, baked, or fried.
 There are even two ways to fry plantains, as chunky, bite-sized pieces or thinly sliced, like chips.

-A plantain at its peak of ripeness has exchanged all of its starch for natural sugars; frying it at this stage of full ripeness coaxes all the sugar to the surface, and browns easily.
-Browning yields tasty caramelization notes.
-You will note that people opt to cut the ripe plantains diagonally (on a bias) since it provides a larger cooking surface for caramelization.
+Plantains go through various stages of ripeness.
+The plantain's ripeness is evidenced by the changing color of its skin.
+For excellent fried plantains, you will want to choose a plantain with skin that is dull yellow with patches of black or completely black—this is when a plantain is at peak ripeness.
+At this point, the plantain has exchanged all of its starch for natural sugars; frying it at this stage coaxes all the sugar to the surface, which brown easily.
+Browning sugars yields tasty caramelization notes.
+You will note that people opt to cut the plantains diagonally (on a bias) since it provides a larger cooking surface for caramelization.

-Apart from choosing a plantain at its proper stage of ripeness, there are three other important things to take into consideration when frying ripe plantains.
+Apart from choosing a plantain at its proper stage of ripeness, there are three other important things to take into consideration when frying plantains.